Rotary Dryer Design 101: Defining Your Material Part 2 – Bulk Density

 The key components of the drum’s base that will be influenced by the material’s bulk density include:

-All components of the drivetrain – the pinion gear, girth gear, reducer, motor, and drive shafts – will increase in size along with the operational load.
+All components of the drive assembly – the pinion gear, girth gear, reducer, motor, and drive shafts – will increase in size along with the operational load.
 The greater the operational load, the more torque that will be required to turn the dryer.
 The drive train components must be suitable to handle the required amount of torque.

 Trunnion Wheels